-The following lists the results of the last round of HUD Real Estate Assessment Center's (REAC) 3rd party physical inspections of DCHA public housing developments that were inspected as reported by the REAC system.
+The condition of public housing units table lists the results of the last round of HUD Real Estate Assessment Center's (REAC) 3rd party physical inspections of DCHA public housing developments that were inspected as reported by the REAC system.
 Please note that for purposes of the HUD's development identification, some of DCHA's properties are grouped together, thereby receiving a single score.
 In addition, there are other properties that may have more than one designation, thereby receiving a score for each designation.